dushyant89/logs-monitoring/README.md

 * Workers which operate in a sequence act as `producer` & `consumer` respectively for e.g. `LogsParserWorker` is a producer which gives parsed logs to the `TrafficSummaryGeneratorWorker`.
 * If a worker's output need to be displayed to the user they use the `PrintMessageWorker` which currently simple logs to the console.

+## Application Flow

+### LogsListener

+* Tails the log file for new logs which are appended to the end of the file.
+* New log lines are added to an unbounded queue on which `LogsParserWorker` is blocked.

+### LogsParserWorker

+* A scheduled worker which runs every `stats-interval` seconds.
+* So, if the time window of displaying stats is 10 seconds, this worker will *once every 10 seconds*.
+* It empties the queue completely and parses the log lines and hands over to the `TrafficSummaryGeneratorWorker`.

+### TrafficSummaryGeneratorWorker

+* It waits on the parsed log lines and generates the traffic summary for the log lines it gets.
+* The generated traffic summary is printed and also sent to the next worker i.e `AlertsMonitorWorker`

+### AlertsMonitorWorker

+* Receives the traffic summary and stores in a circular FIFO queue.
+* Once the queue is full, the average requests per seconds are calculated and compared agains the threshold.
+* If the threshold is crossed, we raise an alert.

 ## Fault tolerance

 * Any sort of exceptions which can occur are caught and logged.